The ability to master astral projection is sought by many people, yet most are discouraged by the perceived “dangers” of astral projection.

 The big deal lies in the astral plane, which is composed of a lot of things.
 Even whole cities can exist there, far greater than any city we may know or have read about.
 And a lot of entities inhabit these “cities.”

-As is the same in reality, where a lot are gathered, there you shall find both the good and the evil.
+As is the same in reality, where a lot is gathered, there you shall find both the good and the evil.
 This is also true of the astral plane.

 Speaking of which, let’s finally go through all those dangers that people talk about.